SteveIves/HarmonyCoreDockerDemo/README.md

 # Introduction

-This repository contains an example of how to deploy a Harmony Core service, in a Docker container running Ubuntu Linux.
+This repository presents an example of deploying a Harmony Core service in a Docker container running Ubuntu Linux.

 # Requirements